-We offer two kinds of Content Management Networks (depending on your pricing plan) for allowing your content to be served as fast as possible.
+All users can enjoy our Smart Content Management Network for allowing your content to be served as fast as possible.

-Thanks to the Full CDN, your Static Files will automatically be cached in any of those regions whenever they are requested (no manual changes needed).
+Thanks to the Smart CDN, your Static Files will automatically be cached in all of our regions whenever they are requested (no manual changes needed).
 Furthermore, this also gives you the ability to cache the responses of your Lambdas in those regions too.
 For this to happen, you need to modify your code a little:

-For your dynamic responses to be cached in all of these regions, adjust your code to send a Cache-Control header containing a
+For your dynamic responses to be cached in all edge points, adjust your code to send a Cache-Control header containing a

 s-maxage (used for shared caches) parameter.
 Here is an example for caching your response for 365 days: